Fantomas42/django-blog-zinnia/docs/configuration.rst

 .. module:: zinnia.xmlrpc

-Zinnia provides few webservices via XML-RPC, but before using it, you need to install `django-xmlrpc`_.
+Zinnia provides few Webservices via XML-RPC, but before using it, you need to install `django-xmlrpc`_.

 Then register :mod:`django_xmlrpc` in your :setting:`INSTALLED_APPS`